JingeunKim/mRMR_GA/README.md

 This repository contains the code for the research paper titled "A Study on the Effectiveness of Feature Selection considering mRMR across Different Datasets".

+# Abstract
+Rapid advancements in computer technology have led to the generation of large amounts of data, which have degraded machine learning performance due to high dimensionality and irrelevant data.
+Conventional feature selection methods select a feature subset that satisfies minimum redundancy and maximum relevance (mRMR).
+In this study, we discuss the performance of the feature selection method considering mRMR and the method that considers only MR using GAs (mRMR_GA and MR_GA) for various datasets with different characteristics and different numbers of features to explore the efficacy of minimum redundancy (mR).
+First, we analyze the performance of mRMR_GA and MR_GA, comparing them with other feature selection methods to explore the impact of mR. Second, we investigate the effectiveness of mRMR_GA and MR_GA using various datasets with diverse dimensions from 9 to 17,536.
+For our experiments, we used four high-dimensional datasets and five low-dimensional datasets.
+After applying the feature selection methods, we classified the dataset using extreme gradient boosting (XGBoost), deep neural network (DNN), decision tree (DT), support vector machine (SVM), and k-nearest neighbor (KNN).
+We evaluated the models based on accuracy, F1 score, and time cost.
+The experiments demonstrated that, the higher the dimension, the more effectively mRMR_GA improved the performance of machine learning over MR_GA.
+Additionally, we found that the effectiveness was more pronounced when the number of selected features is relatively small compared to the total number of features.

 ## Usage
 ```
 python ../main.py\